-Black carbon from diesel vehicles can be significantly reduced through emission control technology that is already commercially available.
-High efficiency diesel particulate filters (DPFs) on new and existing diesel engines provide nearly 99.9% reductions of carbon emissions.
-During the regeneration of DPFs, captured carbon is oxidized to CO2 but this filter regeneration still results in a net climate change benefit since global warming potential of black carbon has been estimated to be about 4500 times higher than that of CO2 on a per gram of emission basis.
-To meet EPA's 2007 heavy-duty engine PM standards, essentially all new, on-road heavy-duty diesel engines are now equipped with high efficiency DPFs.
-It is estimated that the installation of DPFs will reduce PM emissions from U.S. heavy-duty diesel vehicles by 110,000 tons per year.
-Current California and EPA light-duty emission standards for diesel particulate matter also require the use of a high efficiency DPF on new light-duty diesel vehicles.
+Black carbon from diesel vehicles can be significantly reduced through emission control technology.
+High efficiency diesel particulate filters (DPFs) on new and existing diesel engines provide nearly 99.9% reductions of the black carbon emissions associated with soot.
+During the regeneration of DPFs, captured carbon is oxidized to CO_2 but this filter regeneration still results in a net climate change benefit since the global warming potential of black carbon has been estimated to be about 2,000 times higher than that of CO_2 on a per gram of emissions basis.
+As noted previously, essentially all new on-road, heavy-duty diesel engines have been equipped in the U.S. and Canada with high efficiency DPFs to comply with EPA's and Environment Canada's 2007 standards for diesel particulate matter.
+The DPFs installed on these new heavy-duty diesel engines are estimated to reduce PM emissions by more than 100,000 tons per year.
+It is estimated that installing a high efficiency DPF on all existing diesel vehicles operating in the world today would achieve a reduction equivalent to a 17.4% reduction in global CO_2 levels.
+Even the use of partial flow filters on mobile sources with 50% reduction efficiency for particulate emissions can provide significant impacts on climate change through reductions in black carbon.

-Because older diesel engines emit significant amounts of PM, there are also significant opportunities to reduce black carbon emissions through diesel retrofit programs that make use of retrofit DPF technology.
-The number of vehicles retrofitted, the number of programs, and the interest in new programs for DPFs have grown significantly over the past few years with more than 250,000 DPFs installed as retrofits to date in a variety of world markets.
-Retrofit filters can provide large benefits in human health through reductions in diesel PM and climate change benefits through reductions in black carbon emissions on both existing, on-road and off-road diesel engines.
-California has already tackled black carbon emissions from existing mobile sources through its ambitious Diesel Risk Reduction Plan and their associated regulatory initiatives that target the reduction of diesel particulate emissions from all existing diesel engines over the next ten to fifteen years.
-In most of these California regulatory programs existing diesel engines will need to be retrofit with high efficiency DPFs or replace/repowered with engines that are equipped with high efficiency filters by OEMs.
-Similar regulatory programs could be implemented within other states or by EPA to reap the public health and climate change co-benefits associated with reductions in black carbon emissions.
-Incentive funding programs like California's Carl Moyer program or the federal Diesel Emission Reduction Act (DERA) also can be used as a strategy for mobile source retrofit programs at the state or federal level that target black carbon reductions.
-Incentive funds for filter retrofits might also be generated by a national greenhouse gas cap-and-trade program.
+Because older diesel engines emit significant amounts of PM, there are significant opportunities to reduce black carbon emissions through diesel retrofit programs that make use of retrofit DPF technology.
+The number of vehicles retrofitted, the number of programs, and the interest in new program for DPFs has grown significantly over the past few years with more than 250,000 DPFs installed as retrofits to date in a variety of world markets.
+Retrofit filters can provide large health and climate change benefits through reductions in diesel particulate and black carbon emissions on existing, on-road and off-road diesel engines.